|

 Questions covered in this poker tournament FAQ include the types of tournament you will find online, what to expect in terms of profits, the best sites for different kinds of tournament and where to find information on winning strategies to get you off to a great start!
 Links to more detailed articles will open a new tab from this page, so you can keep the main guide on-screen while browsing areas which interest you.

-For those looking for easy games to get started (or gain valuable experience) I am strongly recommending Red Kings Poker.
-Side Note: This is a non-US network - US readers can check out the best US tournament sites in this article instead!
+Side Note: US based readers can check out the best US tournament sites in this article instead!

 How Do Poker Tournaments Work And What Makes Them Different From Poker Cash Games?